amrutlal-kavaiya/gdgwowpune/README.md

 - **Networking Events**: Opportunities to connect with like-minded professionals
 - **Study Jams**: Group learning sessions on specific technologies

+## Workshop Proposals

+We welcome workshop proposals from community members.
+Check out our current workshop proposals:

+- [Cloud Machine Learning Workshop](workshop_proposals/cloud_ml_workshop.md) - Hands-on Machine Learning on Google Cloud Platform

+To submit your own workshop proposal:
+1. Fork this repository
+2. Create a new markdown file in the `workshop_proposals` directory
+3. Use the existing proposals as a template
+4. Submit a pull request

 ## Get Involved

 - Join our community on [GDG Community Platform](https://gdg.community.dev/)